Compliance Audits and Civil Investigative Defense

 Fraud enforcement, in particular, has continued to grow in recent years, for good reason.
 The examples of bad healthcare that may expose patients to serious health risks and the abuse of perceived reimbursement opportunities are many.
 The federal government has a strong anti-fraud agenda and has increasingly sought criminal prosecution for healthcare noncompliance infractions.
 Federal law enforcement activities in this area of law are widespread and can involve pursuing providers and professionals civilly and/or criminally for a variety of potential fraud and abuse activities, including, for example: providing and billing Medicare for substandard care and “worthless services”; billing Medicare with the absence of medical necessity; upcoding to enhance reimbursement; violating HIPAA rules; hospital-physician relationships that create Stark and AKS violations; and misconduct involving opioids.
 If you believe there are compliance issues in your healthcare services business, it is important that you promptly speak with your lawyer about the circumstances.

-Hamil Little’s health care compliance and defense attorneys focus on protecting medical practices, physicians, hospitals and other healthcare businesses.
+Hamil Little’s compliance and fraud defense attorneys focus on protecting medical practices, physicians, hospitals and other healthcare businesses.
 Our staff will arrange a time for you to speak with one of our attorneys about your legal needs.
-Contact us at firstname.lastname@example.org, or 404-685-1662 (Atlanta) or 706-722-7886 (Augusta) to schedule a confidential consultation.
+Contact us at firstname.lastname@example.org to schedule a confidential consultation.

 DISCLAIMER: Any result this law firm or any lawyer of this law firm may achieve on behalf of one client in one matter does not necessarily indicate similar results can be obtained for other clients.